Q: What is Amazon Lookout for Equipment?

 Q: Can Lookout for Equipment be used for real time analysis?

 A: Yes.
 Lookout for Equipment is designed for real time analysis.
 First, a user needs to set up to publish sensor readings to Amazon S3.
-Then, with scheduled inferencing, a user can set a schedule ranging from one minute to one hour.
+Then, with scheduled inferencing, a user can set a schedule ranging from five minutes to one hour.
 As data arrives in Amazon S3, Lookout for Equipment will grab the new data at the desired schedule, run inferencing on the data, and then deposit the results into another S3 bucket.

 Q: Are there restrictions on the number of sensors I can use to build a model?